-Not all negotiation tactics achieve optimal results, so your team needs to understand the difference between these tactics to conduct the most successful negotiations.
+Different negotiation tactics achieve different results and should be used in different situations and should be responded to accordingly.
+As a result, your team needs to understand the difference between these negotiation tactics to maximize their negotiation success.
 Compared to reactive negotiation, based on instinctively responding to others’ behavior, strategic negotiation forms a proactive approach in which the negotiator develops a strategy set in advance.
 Establishing a strong negotiation skill set is fundamental to strategic negotiations.
-Essential skills to promote include preparedness, communication, and the four primary elements of emotional intelligence, followed by practicing these skills to hone them before meeting with prospective clients.
+Essential skills to promote include preparation, communication, and the four key aspects of emotional intelligence, followed by practicing these skills to hone them before meeting with other negotiating parties.

 Essential Skills for Strategic Negotiations

 Negotiation begins long before both parties meet.
 Proper preparation significantly impacts the outcome of any negotiation.
-Greater investments require greater preparation to be successful.
+The more complex or important a negotiation is, the greater the preparation required to be successful.
 Developing preparedness as a strategic negotiation skill involves conducting thorough research on the other party and learning everything you can about the deals they have completed, the terms of these deals, and their commitment to following through with these terms.
-This allows you to effectively predict how they will respond to your proposal and prepare for the most likely outcome.
+The key is to have a process or system to prepare.
+This allows you to predict how they will respond to your proposal and in turn how you will respond and where the conversation may go as a result.
 You should know specifically what you hope to achieve in the negotiation so you can determine your priorities and define your objectives.
 Gather the appropriate data required to manage the deal and keep everything organized so you can access the information when you need it.

 Communication serves as the foundation for any successful strategic negotiation.
 Proficiency in communication is one of the most crucial components required to become a masterful negotiator.
 Communication skills include: